Jayakarta railway station: Building and layout

 The Jayakarta Station building is in a modern style, with a touch of fanta pink panels which are still maintained to this day and have never been painted, only the platform poles have been changed to crimson.

 Unlike other stations on the Jakarta Kota–Manggarai elevated railway which has three floors, this station only has two floors.
-The reason is because this elevated train line will descend and tread to the ground and end at Jakarta Kota Station.
+The reason is that this elevated train line will descend and tread to the ground and end at Jakarta Kota Station.

-In this station area there is also one remnant of the old railroad bridge left over from the Manggarai-Jakarta Kota route when it was still on the ground, the remains of this railroad bridge has now changed its function to become a road for residents.
-Previously, there were 2 bridges here because the Manggarai-Jakarta Kota route was a double track.
+In this station area there is also one remnant of the old railroad bridge left over from the Manggarai–Jakarta Kota route when it was still on the ground; the remains of this railroad bridge have now changed its function to become a road for residents.
+Previously, there were two bridges here because the Manggarai–Jakarta Kota route was a double track.
 However, the other bridge has been dismantled because the land will be used for the construction of the station's elevated platform foundation and only one bridge remains.

 Jayakarta Station has two lines.
-In 2019-2020, a new crossing point was installed which is located about 50-70 meters to the south from Jayakarta Station, as well as an overhead line modification for the line on the station's railroad switch.
+In 2019–2020, a new crossing point was installed which is located about 50–70 meters to the south from Jayakarta Station, as well as an overhead line modification for the line on the station's railroad switch.